County Galway: Sports

 Gaelic games are the most popular sport in the county.
 Galway has had traditional regions in which Gaelic football or hurling is played.
 For example, in south and eastern County Galway, in places such as Portumna, Gort, Clarinbridge and Athenry, hurling is the dominant sport with successful teams at county and national level.
 Gaelic football is more prominent throughout much of the rest of the county, with most of the county players being from the Tuam area, Oughterard, Moycullen or parts of Galway city.
+Corofin, a village and parish in County Galway, their local Gaelic football club, Corofin GAA, have won five All-Ireland Senior Club Football Championship.
+Caltra GAA and Salthill–Knocknacarra GAA each won a championship, in 2004 and 2006 respectively.
+The former is based in the village of Caltra, while the latter represents the parishes of Salthill and Knocknacarra in Galway city.

 Galway United FC competes in the League of Ireland Premier Division and plays home games in Eamonn Deacy Park.

 Connacht Rugby, which competes in the United Rugby Championship, is based in the Sportsgrounds in Galway city.
 The two main amateur rugby clubs in the county are Galway Corinthians RFC and Galwegians RFC which compete in the All-Ireland League.

 County Galway is home to several basketball clubs, including Super League teams University of Galway Maree and Moycullen Basketball Club.

 Athletics is also a popular sport in Galway.
 Athletics clubs in the county include: Galway City Harriers, Craughwell Athletic Club, Athenry A.C, Tuam A.C, and Loughrea A.C.